eth0mon/Bitcoin-price-change-detector-Gilfoyle-edition-/README.md

-# Bitcoin-price-change-detector-Gilfoyle-edition-
+# Bitcoin Price Change Detector
-First "Real" thing that I wrote.
-People who love this TV Show will enjoy this stuff.
+I wrote this code just for fun.
+People who love gilfoyle will enjoy this stuff.

+after Downloading just do
+     pip install -r requirements.txt

+then run python script.
+ that's it.